 Disability benefits provide modest coverage for severely disabled workers and their dependents, including our wounded warriors.
-Today, over 8 million workers and their dependents receive disability benefits.
-Rest assured that if the unexpected happens, we are here to help.
+Today, over 8 million workers and their dependents received disability benefits.
+Rest assured that if the unexpected happens, we've got you covered.

-Visit www.ssa.gov/disabilityfacts/facts.html to learn more.
+Visit ssa.gov/disabilityfacts/facts to learn more.